A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-In some cases, the monitoring task would not necessarily be to find maximum value points in the environment, but to find regions where values of points in regions are above a predefined threshold value.
-The estimation of those regions is referred to \emph{level set estimation} (LSE). \cite{gotovos2013active} employ GP to model the underlying function and formed LSE as a sequential decision problem, which is inherently similar to GP-UCB~\citep{Srinivas:2010:GPO:3104322.3104451}.
-They also present two extensions to LSE where the first extension considers the threshold level implicitly defined as a function of the maximum value, and the second one gathers a batch of samples. \cite{hitz2014fully} study the path planning aspect for the LSE algorithm to monitor temporal and spatial dynamics of harmful cyanobacterial blooms in lakes.
-They exploit dynamic programming to develop a receding horizon path planner for LSE.
+In some cases, the monitoring task would not necessarily be aimed to find maximum value points in an environment, but to find regions where values of points in regions are above a predefined threshold value.
+The estimation of those regions is referred to \emph{level set estimation} (LSE). \citet{gotovos2013active} employ GP to model the underlying function and form LSE as a sequential decision problem, which is inherently similar to GP-UCB~\citep{Srinivas:2010:GPO:3104322.3104451}.
+They also present two extensions to LSE where the first extension considers the threshold level implicitly defined as a function of the maximum value, and the second one gathers a batch of samples. \citet{hitz2014fully} explores the path planning aspect for the LSE algorithm to monitor temporal and spatial dynamics of harmful cyanobacterial blooms in lakes.
+They leverage dynamic programming to develop a receding horizon path planner for LSE.